boxblinkracer/phpunuhi/README.md

 </set>
 ```

-In addition to global case-styles, you can also set specific styles on **specific levels** if you have a multi-hierarchy storage such as JSON or PHP.
+In addition to global case-styles, you can also set specific styles on **specific levels** if you have a nested storage such as JSON or PHP.

 You can even mix it with styles that do not have a level.
 In that case, styles without levels, are globally checked for every level that does not already have a specific style for its level.